sodiumhalogen/chance-smith-gatsby-blog/content/blog/2019-06-26-simple-git-workflow.md

 ## Git tips

+- Where ever you clone your project onto your computer, that is where you want to makes changes from here on out.
+This is why we put all repos in our `~/wip/` folder.
 - Use GIT often, even by yourself.
 Just keep using it.
 This will help as you do more with other developers.
 I've even used repo for class notes for practice.
 - FOCUS - make small changes and commit after that small change is done (like above, or when fixing a single bug)
 - Use [git-emoji-commit](https://github.com/sodiumhalogenteam/git-emoji-commit#readme) to keep yourself focused on one category of change at a time.